A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-Our predictions for the modulus square of the normalized time-like $\eta$ TFF, $\widetilde F_{\eta\gamma\gamma^{\ast}}(q^{2})$, as a function of the invariant dilepton mass, $\sqrt{s}\equiv m_{\ell\ell}$, are shown in figure \ref{FF1}, together with the experimental data points from the A2 Collaboration on the decay $\eta\to e^+e^-\gamma$ \cite{Aguar-Bartolome:2013vpw} (black circles) and the NA60 experiment on $\eta\to\mu^+\mu^-\gamma$ \cite{Arnaldi:2009aa}\footnote{We thank S.~Damjanovic from the NA60 experiment for providing us with the time-like TFF data points obtained from $\eta\to\mu^{+}\mu^{-}\gamma$.} (green squares).
-The predictions from the $P^5_1(q^2)$ (red solid line) and $P^2_2(q^2)$ (black long-dashed line) are almost identical and in nice agreement with the experimental data, whereas the Taylor expansion (blue dot-dashed line) is not so precise in the upper part of the spectrum.
-For this reason, we will use in our analysis both PAs indistinctly.
-The one-sigma error bands associated to $P^5_1(q^2)$ and $P^2_2(q^2)$ PAs are displayed in light-red and light-gray, respectively.
-These error bands are built from the uncertainty in the coefficients of the PAs\footnote{The coefficients of the PAs along with their errors and the correlation matrix can be obtained from the authors upon request.} and the normalization factor extracted from the two-photon decay width.
+Our predictions for the modulus squared of the normalised time-like $\eta$ TFF, $\widetilde F_{\eta\gamma\gamma^{\ast}}(q^{2})$, as a function of the invariant dilepton mass, $\sqrt{s}\equiv m_{\ell\ell}$, are shown in Fig.\,\ref{TFFeta}(b), together with the experimental data points from the A2 Collaboration for the decay $\eta\to e^+e^-\gamma$ \cite{lab4} (black circles) and the NA60 experiment for $\eta\to\mu^+\mu^-\gamma$ \cite{lab7}\footnote{We thank S.~Damjanovic from the NA60 experiment for providing us with the time-like TFF data points obtained from $\eta\to\mu^{+}\mu^{-}\gamma$.} (green squares).
+The predictions from the $P^5_1(q^2)$ (solid red line) and $P^2_2(q^2)$ (long-dashed black line) are almost identical and in nice agreement with the experimental data, whereas the Taylor expansion (dot-dashed blue line) is not so precise in the upper part of the spectrum.
+For this reason, we will use both PAs indiscriminately in our analysis .
+The one-sigma error bands associated with $P^5_1(q^2)$ and $P^2_2(q^2)$ PAs are displayed in light-red and light-grey, respectively.
+These error bands are built from the uncertainty in the coefficients of the PAs\footnote{The coefficients of the PAs along with their errors and the correlation matrix can be obtained from the authors upon request.} and the normalisation factor extracted from the two-photon decay width.
+These bands also include a (tiny) source attributed to the systematic uncertainty coming from the differing results, as obtained from the element where we stop the sequence and the preceding ones.